hejliang5/NMT/README.md

 Download and place in the main directory, like /t5-base

-Download checkpoints and place in the main directory, like /checkpoints/transformer_ablation/base/best_model.pt
+Download checkpoints and place in the main directory, like /checkpoints/best_model.pt

+Checkpoints file is placed in college's public server.

 ## One-Click Inference